QuiZr/AzureIoTDemo/README.md

 POST | /api/temperature | Uploads a new temperature read.
 Place and value string needed in request body DELETE | /api/temperature/{id} | Deletes selected read

+## Troubleshooting
+* If Bower downloads wrong wersion of boostrap: http://stackoverflow.com/questions/37584520/bootstrap-3-3-6-jquery-2-2-4-version-exception/38460014#38460014
+* If you're at step 8 of Azure deployment and you can't see "Apply this migration on publish" checkbox this probably means that you have something wrong in project.json.

 ## Azure deployment tutorial:
 1. First create new web app
 ![](http://i.imgur.com/zArzn8f.png)